 Minimizes Urinary Tract Infections

-This is the percent of residents who sustained a urinary tract infection.
-Urinary tract infections are often the result of worse hygiene protocols.
-Closer supervision can limit the number likelihood of residents sustaining infections.
-We want to point out that this metric is affected by by the fact that facilities have incongruent reporting standards for these infections.
+This is the percentage of residents who suffered from a urinary tract infection.
+Urinary tract infections are routinely linked to nursing homes with worse hygiene protocols.
+More frequent bathing minimizes the percentage of residents in a nursing home who suffer from UTI's.
+We want to point out that this metric is affected by by the fact that facilities have varying reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication